kashodiya/my-open-webui/README.md

 docker-compose up -d

 ### How to add more Bedrock models?
-- Make sure that you have request access to the model
+- Make sure that you have requested access to the model
 - SSH into EC2 server
 - Edit docker/litellm-config.yml
     - Add a model in the model list
 - Restart LiteLLM container
 cd docker
 docker-compose restart litellm

 ### How to manage Open WebUI users?
 TODO

+### How to check server logs?
+- SSH into EC2 server
+cd docker
+docker logs -f open-webui
+docker logs -f litellm

+## Troubleshooting